harleydutton/tabula-rasa/tabula-rasa.md

 | 1     |      |     |      |
 | 1     |      |     |      |

+# getting started (fill me out or merge with how ot play)

 # How to Play
 Tabula Rasa is a roleplaying game.
 Experienced roleplayers can now proceed to the [Checks](#checks) section.
 For everyone else, roleplaying is a form of collaborative, improvizational storytelling.